cardano-foundation/CIPs/CIP-0088/README.md

 register in this fashion introduces a point of centralization, _potential_ gate keeping, and ultimately reliance on the interaction of a 3rd party (the human at CF responsible for merging pull requests) in order for projects to register, or update, their information.

+***Note:*** The original intent of the *CIP-26 Cardano Token Registry* was never to have a sole provider or controller of the repository.
+However, time has shown that there is little interest from the community or various service providers to contribute or participate in this or alternative solutions.

+This CIP attempts to provide a decentralized solution to this problem.

 ### Example 2: Token Metadata Insecurity